Michael Palin: Personal life

 Eighty is a weird land to be in.
-People say to you 'you're a very young 70'.
-No one ever says 'you're a very young 80'.
+People say to you "you're a very young 70".
+No one ever says "you're a very young 80".

 Activism and charity

 Palin assisted Campaign for Better Transport and others with campaigns on sustainable transport, particularly those relating to urban areas, and has been president of the campaign since 1986.

 Palin has been a long-time supporter of the urban tree charity, Trees for Cities, and helped plant their one millionth tree outside St Thomas' Hospital in London.
-He also launched the charity's first 'Edible Playground' at Carlton Primary School in 2015 after helping to raise funds for the project, which greens inner city school playgrounds and provides children with food growing opportunities.
+He also launched the charity's 'Edible Playground' at Carlton Primary School in 2015 after helping to raise funds for the project, which greens inner city school playgrounds and provides children with food growing opportunities.

 On 2 January 2011, he became the first person to sign the UK-based Campaign for Better Transport's Fair Fares Now campaign.
 In July 2015, he signed an open letter and gave an interview to support "a strong BBC at the centre of British life" at a time when the government was reviewing the corporation's size and activities.

 In July 2010, Palin sent a message of support for the Dongria Kondh tribe of India, who were resisting mining on their land by the company Vedanta Resources.
 Palin said, "I've been to the Nyamgiri Hills in Orissa and seen the forces of money and power that Vedanta Resources have arrayed against a people who have occupied their land for thousands of years, who husband the forest sustainably and make no great demands on the state or the government.
 The tribe I visited simply want to carry on living in the villages that they and their ancestors have always lived in."

 Palin is a longstanding Vice President of the National Churches Trust.

 Palin is a co-founder of The Michael Palin Centre for Stammering.
 When it opened in 1993 Palin became Vice President of Action for Stammering Children.
 Palin's awareness and understanding of stammering stemmed from his father’s experience as a person who stammers.
 Over the years Palin has provided support and connection to young people and families of people who stammer.